Katee Sackhoff: Career

 She made a special appearance in the Futurama episode "Lrrreconcilable Ndndifferences".
 In the fall of 2010, Sackhoff joined the cast of CSI: Crime Scene Investigation as Detective Reed, a smart investigator who does not do well with sensitivity.
 In 2011, Sackhoff guest starred in an episode of Workaholics as a homeless drug addict named Rachel.

 From 2012 to 2017, Sackhoff co-starred as the lead female role in Longmire, an A&E/Netflix television series based on the novels by Craig Johnson.
 Sackhoff played Sheriff's Deputy Vic Moretti.

 From 2012, Sackhoff provided voice acting for the Lucasfilm Animation series Star Wars: The Clone Wars, in which she played Bo-Katan Kryze, member of the revolutionary Mandalorian Death Watch and Nite Owls.
 She reprised this role in the sequel to the series, Star Wars Rebels, and in the seventh season of the original series produced by Disney+ in 2020.
 Also in 2020, Sackhoff appeared as Bo-Katan Kryze in the Disney+ live action original series The Mandalorian.

 Sackhoff played Dahl, a mercenary hired to track down Vin Diesel's intergalactic convict character in Riddick.

-In August 2012, Sackhoff became the co-host of the Schmoes Know Movies podcast on the Toad Hop Network.
+In August 2012, Sackhoff became the cohost of the Toad Hop Network podcast Schmoes Know Movies.
 One of her first shows was with guest Sean Astin.

 Sackhoff announced in April 2015 a new TV series project, Rain, which she wrote and is executive-producing through her Fly Free Productions.
 She also had a role in the video game Call of Duty: Black Ops III, performing voice over and motion capture as Sarah Hall.
 She portrayed Pink Ranger Kimberly in Power/Rangers, a short depicting a dystopian future in the Power Rangers universe.

 In 2017, Sackhoff joined The CW series The Flash in the recurring role of villain Blacksmith for its fourth season, billed as a special guest star.

 On April 26, 2018, it was announced that Sackhoff was cast in a main role on the Netflix science-fiction drama series, Another Life.
 It ran for two seasons from 2019 to 2021.
 Sackhoff announced its cancellation in February 2022.

+In 2023, she launched her podcast called Blah Blah Blah with Katee Sackhoff.
+After a rebranding, the podcast was relaunched on April 23, 2024 under the name The Sackhoff Show.

 Personal life

 Sackhoff and her Battlestar Galactica co-star Tricia Helfer co-founded the Acting Outlaws, a motorcycle-riding charity with which they have worked to raise awareness and funds for causes including the Gulf Restoration Network, the Humane Society, and the Red Cross amfAR.

-Sackhoff is an avid healthy eater.
-Her YouTube channel has many videos related to her physique and associated training and dietary approaches.
-She is not a vegetarian but depending on the role she is training for, including competing in the Hawaii Spartan Sprint Obstacle Race in 2019, will alter her diet accordingly.
+From 2014 to 2018, Sackhoff was in a relationship with New Zealand actor Karl Urban.
 In 2018, Sackhoff met actor Robin Gadsby in Vancouver, British Columbia.
-The couple married in early October 2021 and have a daughter together.
+The couple married in early October 2021 and have a daughter and a son together.
+She has ADHD and takes medication for it, as revealed on her episode of the Family Trips with the Meyers Brothers broadcast.

+Sackhoff moved back to Oregon in 2024, where she lives with her husband, her daughter and her son.